JeanMusenga/CPArchPSLinker/README.md

 In the third stage, CPArchPSLinker further refines the ranked candidate solutions using a large language model (LLM).

-Given the top-ranked candidates from Stage 2, the LLM (e.g., GPT-4o) performs context-aware re-ranking by reasoning over the semantic alignment between the architectural problem and each candidate solution, capturing higher-level design intent, trade-offs, and implicit architectural constraints that are not fully modeled by feature-based ranking.
+Given the top-ranked candidates from Stage 2, the LLM (e.g., GPT-4o) performs context-aware re-ranking by reasoning over the semantic alignment between the architectural problem and each candidate solution, capturing higher-level design intent, trade-offs, and implicit architectural constraints that are not fully modeled by feature-based rankingb.
 In addition, this stage generates a concise natural language summary of the most relevant solutions, highlighting key architectural insights and their applicability to the target problem.
-This improves interpretability and supports practical adoption of the recommended solutions.
+This improves interpretability and supports practical adoption of the recommended solutions..

 ---

 ## 🧩 CPArchPSLinker Architecture